wdonahoe/fluxes/README.md

 OR

-2) Double click on the "fluxes.tar.gz" icon and click "Extract."
+2) Double click on the "LGR_fluxes.tar.gz" icon and click "Extract."

-This will extract fluxes.py, R_fluxes.R and README.md into a folder "fluxes."
+This will extract LGR_fluxes.py, LGR_fluxes.R and README.md into a folder "LGR_fluxes."

 ---------
 On Mac OSX:

 1) cd to the folder containing fluxes.tar.gz on the terminal and type:

-$ tar -zxvf fluxes.tar.gz
+$ tar -zxvf LGR_fluxes.tar.gz

 OR

-2) Double click on the "fluxes.tar.gz" icon
+2) Double click on the "LGR_fluxes.tar.gz" icon

-This will extract fluxes.pt, R_fluxes.R and README.md into a folder "fluxes."
+This will extract fluxes.pt, LGR__fluxes.R and README.md into a folder "LGR_fluxes."

 --------
 On Windows: